khornberg/brackets-cardboard/README.md

 Manage your project's packages or dependencies (depending on the tool) from within Brackets.

+Cardboard?
+What do most packages arrive in?
+A cardboard box.
+Your packages are arriving in this extension, thus it is called cardboard.

 Initially this has the ability to work with npm and bower (seemed like natural choices).

 ## Screenshots